 In this light you can hardly resent city authorities for hyping a Leonardo painting.
-In Paris, "The Mona Lisa" is the Louvre's trump card, and the same goes for "The Lady with an Ermine" in Cracow's Czartoryski Museum.
+In Paris, "The Mona Lisa" is the Louvre's trump card, and the same goes for "The Lady with an Ermine" in Krakow's National Museum.

-But is the Cracow painting actually any good?
+But is the Krakow painting actually any good?